logo.svg

 Executive Director

 Brandon felt the call to ministry when he was 18 years old and he has been serving in the church ever since.
 As a life-long learner, he has received a Master of Divinity and a Doctor of Ministry degrees from Asbury Theological Seminary.
-Brandon has been married to his wife Kelli for 14 years and they have three children, Kenzie, Caleb, and Zendaya.
+Brandon and his wife Kelli have three children, Kenzie, Caleb, and Zendaya.
 As both foster and adoptive parents, they have a passion for serving the vulnerable and a desire to mobilize the church in impacting the lives of others.
-Brandon gets to live into this passion by being a pastor at Embrace Church in Canton, Georgia and by serving as the Executive Director of Project 82 Kenya.
+Brandon gets to live into this passion by being a pastor at Saint Peter and Saint Paul Episcopal Church in Marietta, Georgia and by serving as the Executive Director of Project 82 Kenya.

 Kenya Support Staff